-- If you are on bail, you will be required to appear before a Judge of the Court to which you have been committed on at a.m. - If you are in custody, arrangements will be made for you to appear before the Court on the day on which you are required. - If you plead not guilty before the Judge, you will be remanded for trial and the Judge will adjourn your case to a particular date and time for a directions hearing. - Directions hearings are held so that arrangements can be made for the trial, including the fixing of the date for the trial. - There may be more than one directions hearing and you will be required to attend on each occasion, unless excused by the Judge.
+- You have been committed to the [Supreme/District] to be inserted by court Court for trial.
+You are required to appear before a Judge of that Court for arraignment on [date] at [time]. - If you are on bail, you are required to appear on that date at that time as a condition of your bail.
+If you do not attend, a warrant may be issued for your arrest. - If you are in custody, arrangements will be made for you to appear before the Court on that date at that time. - If you plead not guilty before the Judge, you will be remanded for trial and the Judge will adjourn your case to a particular date and time for a directions hearing. - Directions hearings are held so that arrangements can be made for the trial. - There may be more than one directions hearing and you will be required to attend on each occasion, unless excused by the Judge. - If you plead guilty before the Judge, you will be remanded for sentence.
+There may be more than one sentencing hearing and you will be required to attend on each occasion, unless excused by the Judge.